 As with most of the Scottish Highlands, the Bidean Nam Bian weather can be a little unpredictable.
 Low mist in the mornings is not uncommon and the reason those Three Sisters in Glencoe look so lush is because there’s a fair bit of rainfall too.

-- Budget – The Glencoe Inn: sitting in the shadow of the Pap of Glencoe, an excellent choice of walk in the area, The Glencoe Inn steals what’s surely a prime location on the banks of Loch Leven.
-There’s a restaurant, bar and outdoor terrace, so you really can just sit back and unwind under the watchful eye of Glencoe’s famed mountains.
+Sitting in the shadow of the Pap of Glencoe, The Glencoe Inn steals what’s surely a prime location on the banks of Loch Leven, enjoying a restaurant, bar and outdoor terrace

-- Mid-range – Clachaig Inn: perfect for families, you’ll find a playground at Clachaig Inn to keep the little people occupied.
-Additionally, for the adults, you’ll find Clachaig Inn has its very own bar/pub to enjoy a beverage or two.
+Perfect for families, you’ll find a playground to keep the little people occupied, whereas for the adults, you’ll find Clachaig Inn has its very own bar/pub to enjoy a beverage or two

 Camping at Bidean Nam Bian